Meet Our Senior Partners

 Lord Robert Mair is a geotechnical engineer with more than 50 years of experience in research and practice.
 He is a founding Director of GCG, a Fellow of the Royal Academy of Engineering, the Royal Society, and a Foreign Member of the National Academy of Engineering (USA).
 He specialises in geotechnical aspects of many types of underground construction and has advised on numerous projects both in the UK and worldwide.
 He was until recently Head of Civil Engineering at Cambridge University, where he was appointed to a Professorship after 27 years full-time in industry.
 He founded the Centre for Smart Infrastructure and Construction (CSIC) at Cambridge, which pioneers new techniques for sensing performance of infrastructure.

 Mr Anthony Bracegirdle is a geotechnical engineer with more than 45 years of experience in practice around the world.
 His areas of expertise include slope stabilisation, retaining wall design, earthworks, hydrogeology and groundwater flow, soft clay engineering, pile foundations, grout injection and ground stabilisation techniques, tunnel construction, shallow and deep-water ground investigation, and seismic design of earth structures.
-He has been involved in numerous forensic investigations and in recent years has given evidence to evidentiary hearings in many
+He has been involved in numerous forensic investigations and in recent years has given evidence to evidentiary hearings in many different international jurisdictions.

 In 2019 Kelvin became a Fellow of the Royal Academy of Engineering.
 Since 2012 he has been a Visiting Professor at Imperial College, London.
 Until recently he was Chair of the British Geotechnical Association and Chair of CIRIA’s Geotechnical Advisory Panel.
 Since joining GCG in 1986 Kelvin has worked on the application of numerical methods to engineering problems, including the design of tunnels, retaining structures, highways, dams, embankments, cuttings, and foundations (offshore and onshore).
-During his career he has gained practical and design experience of foundations, highway construction earthworks (cuttings and embankments & drainage schemes.
+During his career he has gained practical and design experience of foundations, highway construction earthworks (cuttings and embankments & drainage schemes).
 He has acted as an expert witness in legal disputes.
 In addition, he has directed and facilitated research in different aspects of geotechnical engineering.

 Dr Nebojsa Kovacevic is a geotechnical engineer with more than 38 years of practical experience.
 He is an expert in numerical analyses of a broad range of geotechnical subjects, such as slopes, dams, embankments, deep excavations, pile foundations, tunnels and various forms of earth retaining structures.
 He has widely published and presented at many conferences, seminars, and workshops.